Jgoldfeder/Connect4Server/readme.md

     - SHUT_DOWN - shut this client down
     - GAME_LIST - a list of every game looking for players.
 The list is stored in the msg field
     - CHAT_LIST - a list of chat history.
 How inclusive it is is up to the server
+    - GAME_LIST_UPDATE - an array containing first the old GameInfo, then the updated version.
+If it is a new entry, the array will only contain one GameInfo

 #### Client can send:
     -